IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-overview.md

 These address translation maps can be used in applications that require high-availability and can use auto-discovery to find nodes in the cluster.
 They translate the external portal addresses to the internal cluster addresses for client drivers that use this feature.

 ### Socks and Nodetool
-In order to enable nodetool administration of Scylla, the service comes with an SSH capsule configured as a SOCKS proxy.
-You need to add an SSH key to your deployment in order to use the proxy.
+To enable nodetool administration of Scylla, the service comes with an SSH capsule configured as a SOCKS proxy.
+You need to add an SSH key to your deployment to use the proxy.
 You can find out more in [Using Nodetool](./scylla-nodetool.html).

 ## Instance Administration API